Taming-the-BEAST/Skyline-plots/README.md

 - Learn how to infer population dynamics;
 - Get to know how to choose the set-up of a skyline analysis;
-- Get to know the advantages and disadvantages of the Bayesian Skyline Plot and the Birth-Death Skyline.
+- Get to know the advantages and disadvantages of the Coalescent Bayesian Skyline Plot and the Birth-Death Skyline.

 ## The Data